jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

 the water level by setting the option :guilabel:`Water Level Trend` to :guilabel:`On` in the :guilabel:`Page and Figure Setup` window (see :numref:`subsec_page_and_fig_settings`).
-The actual observed data are then plotted below the trend line as a scatter plot.
+The actual observed data are then plotted under the trend line as a scatter plot.
 The trend line is computed using a moving average window of 30 days.

 .. _fig_wl_trend: